 of the people's god, sitting cross-legged, with lotus flower

-carving shows a skillful hand, and the entire object is remarkably
+shows a skillful hand, and the entire object is remarkably well

 "The idol almost resembles Buddha, though the scientists

-Taking into consideration everything found thus far, it is possible
+into consideration everything found thus far, it is possible that

-beautiful in form others crooked-necked and distorted shapes, symbolical probably,
+in form others crooked-necked and distorted shapes, symbolical probably,

 of good and evil.
-There are two large cactus
+There are two large cactus with protruding arms,

 "These people undoubtedly knew the lost art of hardening